lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 In the following sections, we will examine how dynamics proceed within this activated subspace, and how subsequent wave-like structures arise along newly emergent directions.

+\subsection{Example: From Latent Wave Equation to Emergent Position Variable}

+To illustrate how local wave equations emerge and then transition as variables become active, we follow a concrete example through the early stages of the system's unfolding.

+Suppose that at the system's origin, a proto-coordinate M represents a latent "location-like" variable.
+This coordinate is not yet resolved — it carries no bias, no structure, and cannot yet be used to distinguish outcomes.
+Its natural parameter $\theta_M$ is similarly latent: the system resides at a saddle point in parameter space where the curvature is non-zero, but the projected gradient $G \boldsymbol{\theta}$ remains uniformly suppressed.

+In this regime, the configuration of the system in M-space is governed by resolution bounds.
+As shown earlier, minimising the Fisher information of p(m) under a variance constraint yields a Gaussian ground state,
+$$
+p(m) = \frac{1}{Z} \exp(-\alpha m^2),
+$$
+with square-root amplitude $\psi(m) := \sqrt{p(m)}$ satisfying the stationary wave equation,
+$$
+-	\frac{d^2 \psi}{d m^2} + \lambda m^2 \psi = \mu \psi.
+$$

+This wave-like structure is not an imposed physical law but an internal solution: it balances uncertainty (through variance) with minimal curvature (through Fisher information), and thus defines the flattest distinguishable state available under the system’s constraints.

+Now suppose the entropy begins to increase.
+The natural parameter \theta_M moves away from the flat region and begins to trace a gradient,
+$$
+\frac{d\theta_M}{dt} \propto \left[G(\boldsymbol{\theta}) \boldsymbol{\theta}\right]M.
+$$
+As this component surpasses the activation threshold $\varepsilon{\text{activate}}$, the system transitions from latent to emergent behaviour in the direction of $M$.
+We then reinterpret the coordinate as a resolvable observable $X$: the system has gained enough internal structure to "see" in the direction of position.

+In this emergent regime, the previously passive distribution $p(m)$ becomes an active wavefunction $\psi(x)$, now governing a local degree of freedom.
+Because the system is still in a single-variable regime — no interactions or couplings have yet emerged — the same differential structure continues to apply.
+The latent wave equation becomes a local wave equation over the now-resolved observable $X$,
+$$
+-	\frac{d^2 \psi}{dx^2} + V(x) \psi = E \psi,
+$$
+with the potential term $V(x) = \lambda x^2$ inherited from the original resolution constraint in $M$-space.
+At this stage, the system’s dynamics are still informationally local: only curvature along the $X$-direction governs the flow.

+This illustrates how the wave equation "survives" through the transition from latent M-space to active X-space — not as a relic of physics, but as a structure imposed by the information geometry of emergence.
+The wave-like behaviour is a property of the system's attempt to resolve a variable smoothly, under bounded entropy and curvature.

+In subsequent stages, additional variables will activate, interactions will emerge, and the assumptions behind this local structure will begin to break down.
+We will return to this example to see how locality gives way to interaction and ultimately to collective dynamics.

 \endif